pauldolden/pauldolden/README.md

 - 🔴 A distinct lack of open source contributions.
 - 🟢 A developer desperately trying to be better.

-# I build stuff in
+# 🔨 I build stuff in

 - TypeScript
-- React (w/ Gatsby or NextJS)
+- React
 - NodeJS

-# I'm looking to get into
+# 💭 I'm looking to get into
 - Svelte/Svelte Kit
 - Remix
 - Go